Gum Disease Treatment - Greenbelt, MD

 What is Periodontal Disease?

 A person’s genetic composition often influences the severity of periodontal disease, how quickly calculus is accumulated, and how your body reacts to the presence of bacteria.
 We can’t control our genetics.
-We can control the amount of bacteria by eating healthy foods, daily oral home care, and professional cleanings by a dental hygienist.
-Once plaque has hardened into calculus- it mineralizes to the tooth and can no longer be removed at home.
+We can control the amount of bacteria by eating healthy foods, keeping up with daily oral home care, and attending professional cleanings with a dental hygienist twice a year.
+Once plaque has hardened into calculus, it mineralizes to the tooth and can no longer be removed at home.
 The specialized tools used in a dental office are necessary to clean the bacterial deposits.
-While large cavities and nerve infections hurt- periodontal disease is relatively painless which is why gum disease is the leading cause of tooth loss in adults.
+While large cavities and nerve infections hurt, periodontal disease is relatively painless which is why gum disease is the leading cause of tooth loss in adults.
 Many people do not know they have gum disease because they are not in pain.

 Maintaining Gum Health